CV Productions, Inc.: The Godfathers of MMA

 Shortly after the success of the UFC, Viola and Caliguri attended a Golden Gloves boxing show at Monzo's Palace Inn, Monroeville, Pennsylvania.
 Famed Pittsburgh boxing promoter Jimmy Cvetic affectionately recognized them in the audience and introduced them as the Godfathers of MMA.
 The nickname has stuck and is commonly used to acknowledged them as the original creators of the sport of mixed martial arts in America.

 Pittsburgh MMA Inc.

 In August 2012 CV Productions, Inc. amended its corporate structure to be renamed "Pittsburgh MMA Inc." officially recognizing Western Pennsylvania as the birthplace of the sport of MMA in America.
 Bill Viola currently serves as President.

-Pop Culture
+Pop culture

-CV Productions was the subject of the book Godfathers of MMA (2014) and Tough Guys (2017) written by Bill Viola Jr. Viola and Caliguri also starred in Showtime Documentary film Tough Guys (2017) which chronicled the first mixed martial arts league in America.
+CV Productions was the subject of the books Godfathers of MMA (2014) and Tough Guys (2017) written by Bill Viola Jr. Viola and Caliguri also starred in the Showtime documentary film Tough Guys (2017) which chronicled the first mixed martial arts league in America.